HethosDeus/Connect4/README.md

 # Connect4: What I've Learned
 This is a simple implementation of Connect Four in Java for class, and the first project with some autonomy given for project creation, design and implementation.
-This project has helped me get a better understanding of project planning and design, object-oriented programming, user interface and interaction, I/O and GUI design and interaction, and javadoc generation.
+This project has helped give me a better understanding of project planning and design, object-oriented programming, user interface and interaction, I/O and GUI design and interaction, and javadoc generation.

 TODOs:
 - [DONE] create game logic for game in Connect4.java